derekhammondkc/derekhammondkc.github.io/_pages/about.md

 Capable multi-tasker and able to manage various projects simultaneously.
 Strong analytical capabilities.
 Proven ability to effectively take part in decision making at executive level.
 Major team player with a strong sense of leadership.

 Proven record of meeting and far exceeding sales quotas in all sales environments.
-Results-oriented with nine years sales experience, over six years experience in the FinTech sector and over ten years of experience in wireless communications and relationship management.
+Results-oriented with nine years sales experience, over six years experience in the Fin Tech sector and over ten years of experience in wireless communications and relationship management.

-Static Site Portfolio:
+## Static Site Portfolio:
 https://derekhammondkc.github.io/orange-portfolio/
 https://derekhammondkc.github.io/modern-green/